10 Domain Name Do’s and Don’ts

 This post may contain affiliate links, which means if you click through and purchase something using our links, we receive a small commission.

-Naming a domain is very important – after all, your domain name (aka your blog name) is a big deal!
+Picking a domain name is very important – after all, your domain name (aka your blog name) is a big deal!
 While you can always change your blog name in the future, it can be tedious and you run the risk of losing some of your casual readers.
 Better to do the best job you can up front, right?

 Domain Name Do’s